themarshallproject/ICE287g-removals/README.md

 This is data released from Immigration and Customs Enforcement for people identified and removed through local enforcement of the 287(g) program between 2006 and 2013.
 It includes data on a per-department basis for jurisdictions that participated in 287(g).

-The original source material for this dataset come from three documents publicly released by ICE, for the following time periods:
+The original source material for this dataset come from three documents released by ICE, including documents released as a response to Muckrock FOIA requests.
+It includes the following time periods:

 2006-2010: https://www.ice.gov/doclib/foia/reports/287g-masterstats2010oct31.pdf